-Mclennan County Sees Significant Spike In COVID-19 Cases
+McLennan County Sees Significant Spike In COVID-19 Cases

-The Waco-Mclennan County public health district announced today that the number of COVID-19 cases have once again spiked significantly since June 25th.
+MCLENNAN, County (FOX 44) – The Waco McLennan County Public Health District announced today that the number of COVID-19 cases have once again spiked significantly since June 25th.

 Death rates are also increasing, but not at the same rate.
 There have been six deaths in the month of June, and one death in the month of July.

-There are 149 new cases in Mclennan county as of today — a number that means more today than it did in March of 2021 — because it does not include at-home tests and people who don’t get tested in general.
+There are 149 new cases in McLennan County as of today, a number that means more today than it did in March of 2021.
+It does not include at-home tests and people who don’t get tested in general.

 “So now what we’re seeing is that every single case represents how many uncounted cases,” said Dr. Jackson Griggs of Ascension Providence Hospital.